jpalardy/vim-slime/assets/doc/targets/neovim.md

 from the buffer running your terminal.

-Another way to easily see the `PID` and job ID is to override the status bar of terminals to show the job id and PID.
+Another way to easily see the `PID` and job ID is to override the status bar of terminals to show the job ID and PID.

 ```vim
 " in case an external process kills the terminal's shell and &channel doesn't exist anymore